mnieber/gen/docs/snippets/extention-classes.md

 ## Fact

 An :extension-class adds member functions to an already existing class.
 Here, we add a `create_bar` member-function to the `Item` class.
-This member-function receives a `self` argument (as all member-funtions do) and returns a `Bar` instance.
+This member-function receives a `self` argument (as all member-functions do) and returns a `Bar` instance.
 We also added a `baz` property that returns a `Baz` instance.
 Finally, we added a `foo` field that stores a boolean value, which is initialized to `False`.

 ## Snippet (`bar_pkg/item/__init__.py`)